varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Set it to true to parse the object for ESI directives.
 	Will only be honored if req.esi is true.

+	It is a VCL error to use beresp.do_esi after setting beresp.filters.

 beresp.do_stream